Do You Have To Pay Baggage Fees For Connecting Flights? [Facts Explored]

 How Long Does It Take To Make A Connecting Flight?

+The time needed for a connection flight ranges from one airport to the next and from one flight to the next.
 A domestic flight can take anything from half an hour to one hour, and international flights can take anything from one hour to three hours.
 Much of the time, when making a connection, the gates are next to each other or near enough to avoid missing a flight.

 There are times when link times are critical, such as connecting with several airlines or flying overseas.
 It can take longer if the gates are not located in the same terminal when connecting from one carrier to another, requiring a longer connection time.
 International flights that need customs clearance usually have longer connection times.